-What are some of the innovative ways you can embrace the uniqueness of a tented structure?
-Crafting an inviting tented entry fit for a grand entrance, creating softness with cascading drapery, bringing the outdoors in with live plants and trees, and setting the tone for your post-ceremony design with a collection of ceiling installations are some ideas for modifying your tented space.
-An assortment of whimsical décor, creative lighting, and custom flooring are characteristics that help to distinguish these weather-proof foundations to your wedding.
+Craft an inviting tented entry fit for a grand entrance, create softness with cascading drapery, bring the outdoors in with live plants and trees, and set the tone for your post-ceremony design with a collection of ceiling installations are some ideas for modifying your tented space.
+An assortment of whimsical décor, creative lighting, and custom flooring are characteristics that help to distinguish these weather-proof foundations for your wedding.

 Our experts recommend turning unsightly metal poles into stunning displays of lush greenery and lofty vines.